EPIC: The Musical - An Incomplete Review

 What’s Next?

 Well, there’s nine sagas overall, and you’d best believe I’m going to be writing about every single one of them.
-Still to come, we’ve got: WISDOM, VENGEANCE, and ITHACA.
+Still to come, we’ve got: VENGEANCE and ITHACA.
+Only two left omg.
 Stay tuned!

 You can find Jorge Rivera-Herrans on Instagram, Twitter, and Patreon.